 - Continuous ergonomic assessment: Before making changes to existing workflows, businesses must know where they stand from an ergonomic perspective.
 OSHA and other workplace safety organizations offer comprehensive checklists that safety professionals can use to evaluate their work environments.
 These indexes cover a variety of variables, from the prevalence of tasks requiring awkward wrist movements to the volume of complaints linked to MSD symptoms.

 - Hazard control: Workplace safety professionals often address conventional hazards – dangers stemming from industrial equipment, for example – by implementing engineering controls and issuing personal protection equipment (PPE).
 They can use similar tactics when tackling ergonomic risks, EHS Today reported.
-Again, organizations such as OSHA offer effective strategies for reducing ergonomic dangerous, including workspace redesign.
+Again, organizations such as OSHA offer effective strategies for reducing poor ergonomics, including workspace redesign.

 - Employee involvement: Businesses that attempt to address workplace ergonomic issues from the top down, without employee buy-in, usually end up overseeing ineffective initiatives.
 This is easy to prevent.
 Workplace safety professionals should encourage workers to not only take advantage of PPE and embrace optimized workspaces but also report symptoms that might indicate the presence of an MSD, according to the National Safety Council.
 Promoting preventive techniques such as stretching and the occasional walk is another good way to involve workers.
 Workplace training is also key here, EHS Today reported.
 Few employees are aware of the risks that come along with inefficient or overly repetitive movement in the workplace.
 Enterprises that give workers this awareness and offer them physiologically sound methods for executing their job duties can make major headway.